Nkechi Okoro Carroll: Personal life

 Carroll is married to a high school teacher, Jonathan A. Carroll.
 The couple met briefly during their time at the University of Pennsylvania, but were not close.
 In April 2000, they both went to see a mutual friend perform at the Soul Cafe in New York City, where fellow University of Pennsylvania alumnus John Legend was the opener.
 Nkechi was there on a date with someone else, but soon after she and Jonathan began dating.
 They have two sons and currently live in Los Angeles.

 Carroll is a Christian.
+She speaks multiple languages, and favorite television show is Buffy the Vampire Slayer.
 She was in the World Trade Center Annex when the planes hit the towers on September 11, 2001, and had to walk across the Brooklyn Bridge.
-Carroll speaks multiple languages.
-Her favorite television show is Buffy the Vampire Slayer.